Monday, October 27, 2025

 Despite being a card-carrying Republican, I wasn’t one to vote “straight ticket” over the years, often splitting my ballot.
 After all, Indiana Democrats such as Evan Bayh, Indiana’s governor from 1989-1997, tended to land on the conservative end of their party on social issues.
 However, it wasn’t until Barack Obama came along in 2008 that I first cast my ballot for a Democrat to be President of the United States.
 That choice had less to do with well-studied political views than simply liking what Obama had to say and how he said it.
 And I liked the idea of electing a Black man as President.
 That year, Indiana’s electoral votes went to Obama.
 Looking back from 2025, it’s hard to believe Indiana went blue in 2008, but I was part of it.

 After voting for Obama again in 2012, I was less Republican than I had ever been.
 It didn’t take much exposure to Donald Trump to decide I would not be voting for him.
-I was shocked when he won not only the Republican nomination, but enough electoral college votes to move into the White House.
+I was shocked when he won not only the Republican nomination in 2016, but enough electoral college votes to move into the White House.
 I was even more startled to learn that friends and family I thought shared my values voted for him.
 Over time, many became passionate defenders of him.
 I have seen people from less conservative areas suggest that voting for Trump is a sign one isn’t a “real Christian” (while my more conservative friends and neighbors often have the opposite view), but these were indeed “real Christians” — pastors, church leaders, people who study the Bible and know it well, committed followers of Jesus Christ.
 I couldn’t understand it.

 When, after a four-year respite under Joe Biden, Donald Trump returned to the White House in 2021, I realized that I no longer wanted to be associated with the Republican party.
 If Republicans support what Trump stands for even after lengthy exposure to his bully tactics, I need to find a new party.
 But am I ready to call myself a Democrat?